-The values exemplified by each DMS employee are the core tenets of the agency's work environment: integrity, communication, respect, excellence, accountability, teamwork, and empowerment.
-Every member of the agency is expected to embody these foundational elements and demonstrate them in their daily work and interaction with others.
-The acronym these values produce - "I CREATE" - reflects that every day at DMS, each employee has the opportunity to create and enhance the services and programs provided to Floridians.
-These values reflect the culture of the agency, whereas the DMS Pillars of Performance illustrate how we carry out our work.
+The values exemplified by each employee are the core tenets of DMS' work environment: Accountability, communication, empowerment, flexibility, integrity, respect, and teamwork.
+Every member of DMS is expected to embody these foundational elements and demonstrate them in their daily work and interaction with their customers and co-workers.